enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/typescript/typescript-type.md

 };
 ```

-## type assertion
+## Type Assertion

 > like type annotation, removed by compiler

-- use `as` keyword
+- use `as` operator
 - for some value, coder know the type, but ts can't infer it, then use type assertion
-- when assert a type, you can use the method of the type
+- After assert a type, you can use members of the type

 ```ts
 const x = "hello" as number; // error